-- Mainland Southeast Asia – Mainland Southeast Asia is also known as the Indochinese Peninsula and historically as Indochina or Indochine.
-The countries in this area are Cambodia, Laos, Myanmar, Penninsular Malaysia, Thailand and Vietnam.
+- Mainland Southeast Asia – Mainland Southeast Asia is also known as the Indochinese Peninsula and historically Indochina or Indochine.
+This area includes Cambodia, Laos, Myanmar, Peninsular Malaysia, Thailand, and Vietnam.

-- Maritime Southeast Asia – The Maritime Southeast Asia is also also known as the Malay Arhipelago and historically as Nusantara, which is the old Java term that means outer island.
-This part of Southeast consists of Brunei, East Malaysia , East Timor, Indonesia, Philippines and Singapore.
+- Maritime Southeast Asia – Maritime Southeast Asia is also known as the Malay Archipelago and historically as Nusantara, the old Java term that means outer island.
+This part of the Southeast consists of Brunei, East Malaysia, East Timor, Indonesia, Philippines, and Singapore.

-For a long time, this part of the world was known as the East Indies.
+This part of the world was known for a long time as the East Indies.
 In 1839, the American Pastor Howard Malcolm used the team’s Southeast Asia in his book “Travels in South-Eastern Asia.”
-In his book, Malcolm only included the Mainland section as southeast Asia and excluded any maritime countries as southeast Asian.
+In his book, Malcolm only included the Mainland section as southeast Asia and excluded any maritime countries as Southeast Asian.

 During World War II, the Allies started to use the terms Southeast Asia to refer to these countries in Asia and to show the difference between Southeast Asia and East Asia.